atqp11/portfolio-tracker/docs/ARCHITECTURE.md

 - Used for user-facing database operations

 **When to Use**:
-- Reading user's own data
+- Reading user\'s own data
-- Updating user's own data
+- Updating user\'s own data
 - Dashboard queries
 - Any operation that should respect user permissions